calebbogie/techinterview-github/README.md

 Note: I have version 6.11.4 of Node installed on my machine.

-3. Download my submission and navigate to <Location of submission>/techinterview-github/GitHubDashboard in a terminal window and run the following command:
+3. Download my submission and navigate to "Location of submission"/techinterview-github/GitHubDashboard in a terminal window and run the following command:

 npm install

-4. After the node modules are installed, navigate to <Location of submission>/techinterview-github/GitHubDashboard/ios in a Finder window and open GitHubDashboard.xcodeproj in Xcode.
+4. After the node modules are installed, navigate to "Location of submission"/techinterview-github/GitHubDashboard/ios in a Finder window and open GitHubDashboard.xcodeproj in Xcode.
 Please note that the Xcode version must be 8.0.0 or higher.

 Note: I developed and tested my app using Xcode 8.2.1.